Ghini/ghini.github.io/_posts/2018-02-22-new-family-picture.md

 ![ghini-family-45.png](/images/ghini-family-45.png)

-- square blocks represen programs and their icons suggest their role
+- square blocks represent programs and their icons suggest their role

   their background colour indicates whether the program is part of the Ghini family (pale blue) or just adopted or otherwise supporting Ghini (okra).

-- arrows indicate data flows,
+- thick green arrows indicate data flows,

   dark green: continuous data flows, the core purpouse of the program involved.